Czerwony-Kapturek/wallpaper-changer/README.md

 ### What is it?
-A small and primitive, '90s style utility for setting desktop wallpaper images.
+A small and primitive utility for setting desktop wallpaper images.

 ### But why?
 Windows 10 lost support for separate wallpapers on multiple monitors.
 It is possible to bring